The January Challenge (with 64 million artists)

 We want everyone to be able to take part.

-We are coming together for some of the challenges!
+We will be coming together for some of the challenges!

 We will be showcasing our activities on Social Media